trinsic-id/v2-sdk/docs/guide/platform-walkthrough.md

 ## Verify your Credential

 Up until this point we walked you through a working demo you can safely employ in production.
-The philosophy behind the white-label wallet and the issuer portal is to keep you from reinventing the wheel when it comes to your use-case.
+The philosophy behind the white-label wallet and the issuer portal is to keep you from reinventing the wheel when it comes to your use case.

-This next step is purely for demonstration purposes and does not represent a real use-case of a verification flow.
+This next step is purely for demonstration purposes and does not represent a real use case of a verification flow.
 We expect you as a provider to leverage Trinsic’s tools and SDK to build your verification strategies in partnership with your verifiers.

 Since in this example we don’t have a verifier portal built, we can use the Dashboard verify function as a proof of concept and demonstration that your newly issued credential is indeed valid and belongs to you.